 What type of storage unit you require really depends on what you will be storing – if you have a designer sofa upholstered in expensive leather or designer silk fabric amongst your possessions then clearly an old shipping container in a yard with little security won’t be your first choice.
 Neither would that type of unit be suitable if you store fragile business goods such as clothing, antiques, canvas paintings.
 On the other hand if you need to store seasonal goods such as garden furniture, camping equipment, Christmas decorations etc, whether as an individual or if they are your business stock, then a shipping container in a yard may be perfectly fine.

 Do, however, make sure the security is appropriate for your needs especially if you have a significant amount of new, valuable stock for your business.
-It will keep well if stored in a container without deteriorating over time but security is always important when it comes to storing belongings so find out about a particular facility’s security before making a decision: check about CCTV cameras, fencing, alarms, controlled access, barriers, security guards.
+It will keep well if stored in a container without deteriorating over time but security is always important when it comes to storing belongings so ditto digital recommend checking out a particular facility’s security before making a decision: check about CCTV cameras, fencing, alarms, controlled access, barriers, security guards.
 And also what type of padlock can be used on the container and the physical strength of the container door too.
 The best security padlock won’t keep a thief out if the door itself has flimsy hinges that can be easily broken off.

 Inside storage units